 The posted sample and the series teachers' guide below will give you some idea what these materials have to offer.
 Please contact Mary Miller at NYNPA if any of these series are of interest to you.

-Famous New Yorkers I: Alice Austen, Lucille Ball, Francis Bellamy, Danny Biasone, George Eastman, Wilson Greatbatch, Grandma Moses, Robert Moses, Kate Mullaney, Hal Roach, Carl Sagan, William Seward and Sojourner Truth.
+Famous New Yorkers I: Alice Austen, Lucille Ball, Francis Bellamy, Danny Biasone, George Eastman, Wilson Greatbatch, Grandma Moses, Robert Moses, Kate Mullany, Hal Roach, Carl Sagan, William Seward and Sojourner Truth.

 Famous New Yorkers II: Antoinette Brown Blackwell, John Brown, Willis Carrier, Frederic Church, Julia Etta Crane, Grace Murray Hopper, Robert H. Jackson, Henry Johnson, Eli Parker, Jedidiah Smith, Elizabeth Cady Stanton, Mary B. Talbert and Walt Whitman.